heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 ## Supported Tokens
 The contract was initially written for RMV token staking.
-However, it supports various ERC20 tokens with 18 decimals.
+However, it supports all ERC20 tokens.
 Non-ERC20 tokens are not supported.
 Users earn interest in the token they staked in.

 ## User Experience